dextr-cloud/dextr-docs/docs/_pages/Customizing-the-out-of-the-box-Reporting-V2.md

 This document will walk you through the customization of the out of the box Reporting V2 (QuickSight) Dashboards

-To begin, you will first need to log into Quicksight
+To begin, you will first need to log into Quicksight.